 In accordance with a state directive, UW-Eau Claire must hold a fire evacuation drill in each of its buildings.
-The university will be conducting these drills in all academic and support services buildings on Monday, October 14, 2019 and Wednesday, October 16, 2019.
+The university will be conducting these drills in all academic and support services buildings on _____________ (TBD) and ____________(TBD).
 Residence halls hold fire drills regularly and separately from academics.
 To prepare for these drills, please read the following information carefully.
 NOTE: This notice applies only to the UW-Eau Claire campus.
 UW-Eau Claire-Barron County will be provided information later.

 DO NOT CALL 911

 Fire evacuation drills provide an opportunity for each student and employee to practice exiting a building in the most efficient manner in anticipation of a real emergency.
 During the drills, university personnel will gather data on how long it takes people to exit.
 For a drill to be effective, everyone must evacuate the building when the fire alarm sounds and remain outside, at least 500 feet from the building, until emergency personnel indicate the building is clear for reentry.
 Do not wait in streets or fire lanes.
 Do not re-enter when the alarm stops sounding.
 Wait to be notified the building is clear for re-entry.
 Please note that UW System policy prohibits anyone from remaining in a building while the alarm is activated, including for drills.